ssheehan1210/googleMapsQuakes/README.md

 ## Introduction

-> ***Note:*** *This is a pair programming activity!
-You must work with a partner on this project!
-There are many pieces that could trip you up, so having two pairs of eyes and two brains on one set of code will be an important tactic to minimize errors and generate ideas.*

 In this training, we attempt to put together much of the work from this week.
 We'll be using jQuery's `ajax()` function to make calls to a third party API.
 We will be using live data from the USGS (United States Geological Survey), specifically a data set showing significant earthquakes (M4.0 or greater) from the past week.